kshitij-r/SPARC/README.md

  - queueSize : size of queue for formal validation mode (discarded if dynamicValidation = true)
  - z3Solver :  boolean (true/false, uses z3 SMT solver for formal validation if true)

-An example of a configuration file (spec4agent.cpp) running in both dynamic and formal validation mode with a queue size of 8 using z3 SMT solver isprovided below:
+An example of a configuration file (spec4agent.cpp) running in both dynamic and formal validation mode with a queue size of 8 using z3 SMT solver is provided below:
 ```JSON
 {
     "org_specification_file" : "spec4agent.cpp",